 - Peppermint oil or tea tree oil

 Start with your favorite clarifying shampoo to properly cleanse and remove any product buildup, dirt, and oils.
 Mix equal parts of a mild exfoliate like cornmeal or ground almonds.
-Add a few drops of an essential oil like peppermint or tea tree oil.
+Add a few drops of an essential oil like Peppermint Hair Oil or tea tree oil.
 Mix the ingredients in a bowl and massage the mixture into your scalp for three minutes using only your fingertips.
 Rinse and condition.

 7. Consult your dermatologist